 The earliest known facts about it were found in the second half of the twentieth century in some documents from the Abbey of Montecassino that speak of Leo, Uberto and Amato who donated many goods to the Benedictine Abbey.

 The family did not add any popes to their story but had numerous cardinals including Cardinal Giordano, Abbot of Fossanova, who was created by Cardinal Clement III in 1188 who sent him as Apostolic Nuncio to France and Germany.
-Returning to Ceccano the following year, he restored the Church of Santa Maria in Rijeka, which was then consecrated with a solemn ceremony described in detail in the Annales Ceccanenses.
+Returning to Ceccano the following year, he restored the Church of Santa Maria a Fiume, which was then consecrated with a solemn ceremony described in detail in the Annales Ceccanenses.

 Cardinal Stefano, abbot of Fossanova, created a cardinal by Pope Innocent III, was a friend of San Domenico of Guzman.
 He was one of the founders of the Abbey of San Galgano and of the nearby chapel dedicated to the Virgin of the Rotunda at the place where San Galgano had died.
 In that chapel is a fresco that depicts him in prayer before the Virgin.

 The figure of Cardinal Teobaldo is closely linked to Saint Thomas Aquinas.
-The saint, seriously ill, wanted to find death in a place suitable for his religious vocation and took himself to the Fossanova abbey, where he expired at the age of forty-nine years in the arms of the abbot Teobaldo de Ceccano (1274).
+The saint, seriously ill, wanted to find death in a place suitable for his religious vocation and took himself to the Fossanova Abbey, where he expired at the age of forty-nine years in the arms of the abbot Teobaldo de Ceccano (1274).

 Cardinal Annibaldo IV, theologian and professor at the Sorbonne of Paris, a friend of the artists Giotto and Petrarca, during the Papacy of Avignon, opened the Jubilee of 1350 on behalf of Clement VI.
 In Avignon there is still the building that was his residence, Livrée Ceccano, an important mediateca of Provence, with its large halls enriched by numerous frescoes with the cardinal’s heraldic coat of arms.